ByteInternet/hypernode-vagrant/README.md

 ### Using vagrant with LXC (Linux only)

 Virtualbox can be rather slow.
 In case you are on Linux you can also use LXC instead.

 You must also install the [redir](http://manpages.ubuntu.com/manpages/xenial/man1/redir.1.html) package.
+Alternatively you could disable [port forwarding](https://www.vagrantup.com/docs/networking/forwarded_ports.html) by adding `default_ports: false` to your `local.xml`.

 To do this, change the synced folder type in local.yml to something other than virtualbox like rsync or nfs:
 ```